 A. Combined SAT scores of at least 1100.

 B. Weighted high school rank in the top 15 percent.

 D. A CQPA of 3.3 or higher on a 4.0 point scale.

-The War and Peace Class of 1945 Scholarship was established on the occasion of its 60th anniversary of graduation.
+Established on the occasion of its 60th anniversary of graduation.
 The scholarship shall be awarded on an alternating basis to an undergraduate student majoring in teacher education and/or subject matter with the intent of becoming a fully licensed teacher; and a student majoring in Food and Nutrition to meet the basic education requirements of the American Dietetic Association toward full credentialing as a registered dietitian (R.D.).
 Recipients must be a full-time junior or senior in the appropriate program, have financial need as determined by the College's Financial Aid Office, a minimum CQPA of 3.0 and Massachusetts residency preferred.
 Individuals may only receive this scholarship one time.
-For the 2009-2010 academic year, the scholarship will be awarded to an education major.

 Independent Association of Framingham State Alumni Scholarships

 The Independent Association of Framingham State Alumni offers scholarship opportunities from 25 funds each year.
-The application form for these scholarships may be found on the association's website at www.alumnihouse.org by clicking on Awards, at the office in Alumni House at 42 Adams Road, by calling 508.872.9770, or in the Financial Aid Office.
-These applications are available on or around February 1 and due March 15th of each academic year.
+The application form for these scholarships may be found on the association's website at www.alumnihouse.org by clicking on Awards, at the office in Alumni House at 42 Adams Road or by calling 508.872.9770.

 Scholarships are available for virtually every major, ethnicity, age, gender, job.
 Students should check with their high schools, employers or neighborhood organizations to see if scholarships are offered.